matthijsberg/unipi-mqtt/README.md

   device_class: presence
   #retain: true
 ```
-Example for light (publish from HASS to UniPi to turn on an output)
+Example for dimmable light (publish from HASS to UniPi to turn on an output)
 ```
 - platform: mqtt
   schema: template